muthazhagan24/EX-8-Implement-a-SimpleLSTM-using-TensorFlow-Keras./README.md

 # EX-8-Implement-a-SimpleLSTM-using-TensorFlow-Keras.

-## AIM:
+### AIM

 To Implement-a-SimpleLSTM-using-TensorFlow-Keras

-## ALGORITHM:
+### ALGORITHM

 Step 1 — Collect and Prepare Sequential Data

 Sequential or time-series data is gathered and preprocessed.
 The data is scaled (e.g., between 0 and 1) because LSTMs work better with normalized values.

 Step 2 — Convert the Data into Input Sequences

 The dataset is divided into small overlapping sequences.
 For example, the last N values are used to predict the next value.
 The data is reshaped into (samples, timesteps, features) to match LSTM input format.

 Step 3 — Build the LSTM Model Using TensorFlow–Keras